OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Network interfaces can be explicitly specified for the VM when required via the `vmnic` element.
-This can be used to add another bridged interface or to specify the driver which is being used.
+This makes is possible to add another bridged interface or to specify the driver wto be used.

-Note, that this element is only used for the `vmdk` image format.
+Note that this element is used for the `vmdk` image format only.

-In the following example we add a bridged network interface using the `e1000` driver:
+The following example adds a bridged network interface that uses the `e1000`
+driver:

 .. code:: xml